greenpepperto/GreenPepperCup/VALVE.md

 ### Group Stage

-- 16 teams.
+- 8 teams.
-- 4 groups of 4.
+- 2 groups of 4.
-- BO1 Round-Robin.
+- GSL Group Stage With Upper Bracket Matches played on  BO1 and Lower Bracket Matches played on BO3 .
+- Top 1 from each group advance to the Semi-Finals.
-- Top 2 from each group advance.
+- Top 2 & 3 from each group advance to the Quarter-Finals
-- 8 teams qualify for Playoffs.
+- 6 teams qualify for Playoffs.

 ### Playoffs